awsdocs/amazon-aurora-user-guide/doc_source/UsingWithRDS.IAMDBAuth.Enabling.md

 1. Choose the DB cluster that you want to modify\.
 **Note**
 You can only enable IAM authentication if all DB instances in the DB cluster are compatible with IAM\.
-Check the compatibility requirements in [Availability for IAM database authentication](UsingWithRDS.IAMDBAuth.md#UsingWithRDS.IAMDBAuth.Availability)\.
+Check the compatibility requirements in [Region and version availability](UsingWithRDS.IAMDBAuth.md#UsingWithRDS.IAMDBAuth.Availability)\.

 1. Choose **Modify**\.